 BWXT NEC has established CNSC accepted Action Levels for various radiological and environmental parameters.
-An Action Level is defined in the Radiation Protection Regulations "as specific dose of radiation or other parameter that, if reached, may indicate a loss of control of part of a licensee's radiation protection program, and triggers a requirement for specific action to be taken."
+An Action Level is defined in the Radiation Protection Regulations as "a specific dose of radiation or other parameter that, if reached, may indicate a loss of control of part of a licensee's Radiation Protection Program, and triggers a requirement for specific action to be taken."
 Action Levels are also applied to environmental protection.
 Action Levels are facility-specific and set below regulatory limits; however, exceedances are CNSC reportable events.
 Accordingly, BWXT NEC has established Internal Control Levels for various radiological and environmental parameters that are set even lower than Action Levels to act as an early warning system.
 Internal Control Level exceedances result in internal investigation and correction and are not CNSC reportable events.

 Employee workplace radiation exposures are measured by CNSC approved methods and systems.
-Overall, dose trends have increased slightly over a five-year window, likely as a result of increased inventory, increased product handling, as well as personnel staffing challenges.
-Dose reduction continues to remain a priority, with ongoing efforts towards shielding, material movement, improving ALARA awareness (e.g., use of leaded blankets on product), and TLD wear and storage compliance.
-All measured radiation exposures received by personnel in the reporting period were within regulatory limits and action levels.
+Overall, whole-body dose trends have remained steady over a five-year period, with skin, extremity, and eye dose slightly increasing.
+This is likely as a result of the introduction of the Sort and Stack workstation, leading to an increase in product handling.
+Dose reduction continues to remain a priority, with ongoing efforts towards shielding, material movement, improving ALARA awareness (e.g., use of leaded blankets on product), and Thermoluminescent Dosimeter (TLD) wear and storage compliance.
+All measured radiation exposures received by personnel in the reporting period were within regulatory limits, Action Levels, and Internal Control Levels.